API Tutorials

 Access a Python tutorial notebook here.

-This tutorial walks you through generating a GIF map for storytelling and data visualization.
-Once the requested rasters for the GIF are in your google cloud storage bucket, it walks you through copying those into your COLAB files to generate a series of maps.
-Then the series of maps will be converted into a GIF.
+This tutorial walks you through generating a map of counts for a variable during a time frame (demo uses 1 year) .
+Once the requested raster is in your google cloud storage bucket, it walks you through copying it into your COLAB files to generate a map (see blow).
 You will need to update the script with three values to run: 1) Insert your API Key, 2) Insert your Google Cloud Storage Bucket, 3) Insert your Project ID.

 Access a Python tutorial notebook here.